MarshMeadow/ReSpotifuck/README.md

 ## APK Downloads

 > [!WARNING]
-> The following APK is hosted by a **third-party website** and is **not an official release** of this repository.
-Install only if you trust the source and understand the risks.
+> The APK below is hosted by a **third-party website** and is **not an official release** of this repository.
+Install only if you trust the source and understand the associated risks.

 **Latest APK (Unofficial)**